 As of Alpha 4.8.1, we have introduced a HIDAPI-based "Legacy" input system as an option in the Experimental Settings menu.
 It is similar in behaviour to the input system seen in SM 5.0, but rewritten.
 If you are having difficulty getting a controller to work in XInput mode or if it performed better under the input handling of previous versions, we recommend that you try it on Legacy mode.

 Parts of the game are so well-optimised now that they're running too fast, and the rest of the game needs to catch up.
 We will have a proper fix later, but increasing the amount of background activity (i.e. having other programs running in the background, etc.) is a temporary solution.

-An unofficial fork has been created by Project Moondance's TinyFoxes community team, which seeks to tweak the theme for better compatibility with 5.3.
+An unofficial fork has been created by Project Moondance's TinyFoxes community team, which seeks to perform additional tweaks for compatibility and integrations with 5.3

 libopengl0 package. (